Contemporary knowledge about God, Evolution, and the meaning of human life.

 It acts without violence.

 7. The sky and the earth are lasting.
-They last long because they exist not on themselves and not for the sake of themselves, they are created by Tao and exist for It.
+They last long because they exist not by themselves and not for the sake of themselves, they are created by Tao and exist for It.

 The wise place themselves behind others and thus do not hinder other people and can lead them.
 The wise do not treasure the lives of their bodies, but their lives are guarded by Tao.